Wisconsin state answers

 Wisconsin has its own civics answers for governor, capital, senators, and House district.
 Use this page to review Madison, Governor Tony Evers, and the state-specific names that can change before interview day.

-Start free practice with your Wisconsin answers ready to review.
+Free practice opens with your Wisconsin answers ready to review.

 Governor